Houston's magic number at 1 after 8-6 win over Mariners (Sep 16, 2017) | FOX Sports

 Houston’s magic number at 1 after 8-6 win over Mariners (Sep 16, 2017)

-HOUSTON (AP) Dallas Keuchel threw six solid innings, Carlos Beltran had three hits and two RBIs and the Houston Astros beat the Seattle Mariners 8-6 on Saturday to drop their magic number to one for clinching the AL West title.
+HOUSTON (AP) On a day when the Houston Astros cut their magic number to one for clinching the AL West title, they were already looking ahead to accomplishing another goal.

+”Winning the division (will be) great but at the end of the day all you want is home-field advantage,” said Carlos Beltran, who had three hits and two RBIs in Houston’s 8-6 victory over the Seattle Mariners on Saturday.

-The Astros (90-58), who reached 90 wins for the first time since 2004, can secure the franchise’s seventh division title with one more win or a loss for the Los Angeles Angels.
-Los Angeles was scheduled to play Texas on Saturday night.
+Dallas Keuchel pitched six effective innings to help the Astros (90-58) reach 90 wins for the first time since 2004.
+They can secure the franchise’s seventh division title with one more win or a loss by the Los Angeles Angels, who beat Texas 2-0 Saturday night.

+”Getting 90 wins for me personally is a highlight just because of how many lean years there have been,” said Keuchel, who was with the team for the last two of three straight 100-loss seasons from 2011-13.

+Houston had the best record in the AL for most of the season before Cleveland’s 22-game winning streak helped put the Indians atop the standings at 92-57.

 A day after scoring three runs in the first, the Astros jumped on the Mariners again, scoring four times against Erasmo Ramirez (5-6) in the second inning.